Vermont Insurance Continuing Education

 Vermont 24 Hour Life and Health Review with Ethics

 This course provides all 24 hours of CE that you need!
 It will review key concepts and principles of Life & Health insurance.
 It includes 3 hours of ethics, 21 hours of continuing education content and the mandatory exam.
 Your course tuition includes the required $1.50/hr reporting fee required by the state.

 This 8 hour class is approved by the State of Vermont.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed accident and health or sickness or life producers.
 Your course tuition includes the $1.50/hr mandatory reporting fee.

 VT Department of Financial Regulation ID: 26561